neyralab/client-gateway/README.md

 import { downloadChunk } from 'gdgateway-client/lib/es5';

-await downloadChunk = async (
+await downloadChunk = async ({
   index,
   sha3_hash,
   slug,
   oneTimeToken,
   signal,
-  endpoint,
-  encrypted
-)
+  endpoint
+})

-1. The downloadChunk function returns arraybuffer chunk (browser) or stream (node).
+1. The downloadChunk function returns arraybuffer chunk.

 Accepts:
 1. index - index of chunk to be downloaded; quantity of all chunks we get from countChunks function